pubnub/pubnub-mcp-server/resources/sdk_docs/php_presence.md

 ## Where now

-Returns the list of channels a UUID is subscribed to.
+Returns list of channels a UUID is subscribed to.

-##### Requires Presence

-Requires Presence add-on enabled.
-See Presence Events.

-##### Timeout events

-If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.
+- Timeout events: If the app restarts (or page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)